The government's resource for Alzheimer's and related dementias. For the people helping people with Alzheimer's.

 The Alzheimer's Drug Discovery Foundation (ADDF) - formerly, Institute for the Study of Aging - is the only non-profit organization whose sole mission is to accelerate the discovery and development of drugs to prevent, treat and cure Alzheimer's disease, related dementias and cognitive aging.

 The Alzheimer's Foundation of America is to provide optimal care and services to individuals confronting dementia, and to their caregivers and families-through member organizations dedicated to improving quality of life.

 Alzheimer's Los Angeles (AlzLA)

-Alzheimer’s Los Angeles is a local organization that provides programs in English and Spanish to help people with dementia, their families, caregivers, and care professionals including: free counseling on care issues, care planning, support groups, education programs, a 24/7 Helpline: 844.HELP.ALZ and the website (www.alzheimersla.org).
+Alzheimer’s Los Angeles is a local organization that provides programs in English, Spanish, Chinese, and Japanese to help people with dementia, their families, caregivers, and care professionals including: free counseling on care issues, care planning, support groups, education programs, a 24/7 Helpline: 844.HELP.ALZ and the website (www.alzheimersla.org).